A Little History on Our System of Government

 The geographic boundaries of the circuit courts are the same as the nine judicial districts for the district courts.
 There are circuit courts in all 23 counties.
 The civil jurisdiction of the circuit courts covers cases in which the damages or recovery sought do not exceed $50,000.
 Circuit courts also hear family violence, stalking, and forcible entry and detainer cases.
 The criminal jurisdiction includes all misdemeanors.
 The circuit court may also have the jurisdiction of a municipal court over ordinance violations if a municipality requests and if the Supreme Court consents to such a consolidation of courts.
 Finally, the circuit court may set bail for people accused of crimes, and conduct preliminary hearings in felony cases.

 Circuit court judges are appointed by the governor in the same manner as Supreme Court justices and district judges.
 They serve four year terms.
 They must be attorneys admitted to the Wyoming State Bar and qualified electors of the state and their judicial positions are full-time.
 A circuit court judge may submit names to the county commissioners for the appointment of magistrates to assist the judge.
 A full-time magistrate may be appointed in each county where a circuit court judge does not reside.
 There are full-time magistrates in Big Horn, Johnson, Niobrara, and Platte counties.
 Some circuit court magistrates are considered to be part-time and are not required to be law trained, a lay magistrate’s authority is limited by statute, but a law trained magistrate may perform all the duties of the circuit judge.
 Lay magistrates are primarily located in remote areas of our sparsely populated state.

-Municipal courts operate in all incorporated cities and towns.
+Municipal courts operate in some incorporated cities and towns.
 Their jurisdiction covers all ordinance violations, but they have no civil jurisdiction.
 A municipal court judge may assess penalties of up to $750 and/or six months in jail.
 Municipal court judges are generally appointed by the mayor with the consent of the municipal council.
 The municipality sets their terms.
 Most municipal judges are part-time positions and many are lawyers.

 Judicial Nominating Commission